DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/paging.md

 ## Overview

-The DataGrid paging features allow to perform data paging on the client side.
-If your data service supports server-side paging, you can handle the DataGrid paging state changes (current page, page size) and pass this data to your server in order to obtain a corresponding page data.
-The paging plugin set also contains plugins that display paging controls to enable end-user interactions, for instance, page switching.
+The DataGrid's paging features are used to perform data paging on the client side.
+If your data service however supports server-side paging, you can handle the DataGrid's paging state changes (the current page, the page size) and pass this data to your server.
+The paging plugin set also contains plugins that display paging controls for enabling end-user interactions, for instance, page switching.

 ## Plugin List